-Glaucoma Treatment North Carolina
+Glaucoma Specialists in North Carolina

 Serving Charlotte, Indian Land, Matthews, Monroe & Rock Hill

 Glaucoma is the leading cause of blindness in people over 60 years old.
 It is a disease of the optic nerve.
 The nerve is damaged over time due to elevated eye pressure.
 The nerve is made up of multiple fibers that carry signals from the eye directly to the brain.
 Damage to these fibers within the eye is permanent and cannot be reversed.
 The nerve fibers that carry peripheral vision are the first to be injured, thus patient will not likely notice early changes.
 By examining the eye, checking the eye pressure, and performing tests, the ophthalmologist can determine the extent of damage to the nerve.